 - Sample Itineraries

 In this edition, we tackle the differences between the Big Island and Kauaʻi.
-For more breakdown comparisons the following pages: Maui vs. Oʻahu, the Big Island vs. Oʻahu, Maui vs. the Big Island, Kauaʻi vs. Maui, and Kauaʻi vs Oʻahu.
+For more breakdown comparisons see the following pages: Maui vs. Oʻahu, the Big Island vs. Oʻahu, Maui vs. the Big Island, Kauaʻi vs. Maui, and Kauaʻi vs Oʻahu.

 Big Island and Kaua‘i in a Nutshell